eyounx/ZOOpt/README.md

 > **Yu-Ren Liu, Yi-Qi Hu, Hong Qian, Yang Yu, Chao Qian.
 ZOOpt/ZOOjl: Toolbox for Derivative-Free Optimization**.
 [CORR abs/1801.00329](https://arxiv.org/abs/1801.00329)

+(Features in this article is for version 0.2)

 ## Getting and installing ZOOpt

 The easiest way to get ZOOpt is to type `pip install zoopt` in you terminal/command line.